DeNepo/welcome-to-js/programming/3-programs/README.md

 ## Programs to Study

-This folder has a few programs in it for you to study.
-You shouldn't try to understand the source code just yet, you'll take a deep look at one program in the next chapter.
+This folder has a few programs for you to study.
+You don't need to understand the source code just yet, you'll take a deep look at one program in the next chapter.

 For now focus on understanding each program at a higher level like in the diagram at the top of this README.
 Practice explaining what is happening in each